Designing for the “average” user? Turns out, there’s no such thing. The average user doesn’t exist.

 See Gender / Sex above.
 Be wary.
 Collecting this data may unintentionally invite in stereotyping, bias, or racism.

-- Belongs to 2 or more races or ethnicities
+- Belong to 2 or more races or ethnicities

 - Unknown mother